Ampleness of Schur powers of cotangent bundles and k-hyperbolicity: Ampleness, Schur bundles and flag bundles

-where $(P)_{V}$ is the writing of $P$ on the trivializing open set $V$.
-We see that the total space $TH$ is of codimension $2$ inside $TM$, and that we have two natural scalar equations defining it.
+We see that the total space \(TH\) is of codimension \(2\) inside \(TM\), and that we have two natural scalar equations defining it.

-Let us continue this illustration with the case of the $k$th exterior power.
-There is a natural vectorial equation which, added to the equation $P=0$, defines locally $\bigwedge^{k}TH$ inside $\bigwedge^{k}TM$.
-To see this, let us consider the linear map given on pure tensor by
+Let us continue this illustration with the case of the higher exterior powers.
+The natural equation that, added to the equation \(E=0\), defines locally \(\Ext^{k}TH\) inside \(\Ext^{k}T\P^{N}\) becomes vectorial.
+It is the linear map given on pure tensors by